nishanth09m/odin-recipes/README.md

 # odin-recipes

-This current project is a website containing the famous Indian recipes across the world.
+This current project is a website containing the famous Asian recipes across the world.

 In this project, while building the recipes website I've used my skill in HTML.